ngxs/store/docs/concepts/actions.md

 * [Project Stars Component] StarsUpdated

-A great video on the topic is [Good Action Hygiene by Mike Ryan](https://www.youtube.com/watch?v=JmnsEvoy-gY) It's for NGRX, but the same naming convensions apply to NGXS.
+A great video on the topic is [Good Action Hygiene by Mike Ryan](https://www.youtube.com/watch?v=JmnsEvoy-gY) It's for NGRX, but the same naming conventions apply to NGXS.